RogueStar112/reading-notes/course_201/014_read_class06.md

 `Spot is 14 in human years`,
 when dog.humanAge() is run.

 "This" Refers to the object itself.
-By using "this", you are able to reference object properties, whilst being able to initialize functions.
+By using "this", you are able to reference object properties, (in this case, `dog`'s properties), whilst being able to initialize functions.